KaiquanMah/language-learner/specfications.md

     - Include a help section with instructions.

 - **Phase 3: Backend and Gemini API Integration (in `streamlit_app.py`)**
-  - Initialize the Gemini API client.
+  - Initialize the Gemini API client to interact with models/gemini-live-2.5-flash-preview
   - Implement the function for real-time conversation, handling audio and text.
   - Implement the translation practice feature.
   - Develop the logic for the progressive curriculum, managing lessons and user progress.